WindowsVista42/Quark-Engine/README.md

 - Make a commercial game to test the engine

 ##  Why Make a Game Engine?
 I think game engine technology is interesting and I wanted to explore it more.
 I am also trying to continually improve my skills through new challenges.
-Making a game engine is a great way for me to do both.
+Making a game engine is a great way for me to do both!

 ## Open Sourced Parts
 ThreadPool: https://github.com/WindowsVista42/ThreadPool